 Know Before You Visit

 - Book your Museum visit here.
-Advance purchase of timed-entry gallery and screening tickets is recommended, as overall capacity is reduced.
+Advance purchase of timed-entry gallery and screening tickets is encouraged.
 However, walk-ups are welcome on a first-come, first-served basis and pending availability.
 Film tickets may be purchased via individual film pages.

 If you feel unwell or believe you have been exposed to someone diagnosed with COVID-19, we ask that you refrain from visiting.
 A refund will be issued for your ticket.

 - Face masks are recommended for visitors (ages 2+) inside the Museum, including in the theaters.
 Masks should cover both nose and mouth.

 - For Museum experiences that require touch or shared surfaces, such as touch screens and video games, we ask that visitors clean their hands first using hand sanitizer stations available nearby.

 Other Museum measures to keep us all safe: